10 Ways to Heal the Effect of Stress on the Body

 My amygdala was likely firing constantly with no way for me to override it.
 This crashed my nervous system, unable to make my muscles fire the way I wanted.

-There are lots of studies, such as the 2009 Lupien et al, that track how adults with higher cortisol levels often have lower cognitive function.
+The 2009 Lupien et al study tracked how adults with higher cortisol levels often have lower cognitive function.
+This isn’t dementia but it would certainly feel that way to you.

-Currently, in my practice, stress management is our top priority for any health coaching client experiencing cognitive difficulties.
+That’s why stress management is our top priority for any health coaching client experiencing brain fog.

 Our body has a natural way of suppressing excess pain signals.
 But chronic stress lowers the brain’s ability to mute pain.
 This was demonstrated in Pola et al, 2024.